We discussed lead generation before. After lead generation, it is necessary to determine priority of leads.

 After such macro scale analyses, some obvious patterns became even more visible, for example the correlation between a lead’s position in the account and their likelihood to buy.
 These were used to build rules-based systems which historically were prevalent in lead scoring.
 The lead’s location, company and position within the company were used to determine lead quality.

-Later, more dynamic criteria like behavior of the lead on the company’s website started to get analyzed.
+Later, more dynamic criteria like behavior of the lead on the company’s website started to be analyzed.
 Many parameters such as location, size, interest, historical buying habits are also being analyzed .
 And this is only that company’s data.

 There are limits to what one company can do with its own data.
 Data aggregation can improve the quality of lead scoring.
 Online behavior of the lead on other websites can reveal whether she is really interested in buying or just trying to learn about a topic.
 So how do you analyze all relevant data that you have access to, to create accurate lead scores?